 Rachel Carson (May 27, 1907 – April 14, 1964), one of the most important environmentalists of the 20th century, spent her life reminding us we are part of—not apart from—the natural world, in all its minutiae and marvels.

 The Sense of Wonder is Carson’s most personal project.
 In her own intimate space, like the coastline of Maine, Carson takes our hand and teaches us how to see.
 Or, rather, reminds us of how we saw when we were young.

 There is the world of little things, seen all too seldom.
 Many children, perhaps because they themselves are small and closer to the ground than we, notice and delight in the small and inconspicuous.

-With Silent Spring, Carson reinforced our connection to nature by demonstrating the harm of pesticides and insecticides.
-Wonder is something more intimate, more personal.
+With her environmental summons to care, Silent Spring, Carson reinforced our connection to nature by demonstrating the harm of pesticides and insecticides.
+The Sense of Wonder is something more intimate, more personal.
 Carson invites us along as she ventures out with her young nephew Roger finding harmony in the dark night silence.

 Our adventure on this particular night had to do with life.
 We were searching for ghost crabs, those sand-colored, fleet-legged beings which Roger had sometimes glimpsed briefly on the beaches in daytime.
 But the crabs are chiefly nocturnal, and when not roaming the night beaches they dig up little pits near the surf line where they hide.